twosigma/Cook/scheduler/docs/faq.md

 Cook has the concept of "mea-culpa" retries, for instance when a job is killed due to pre-emption.
 Some users may prefer for jobs to just fail in this case instead of attempting to restart it (e.g. when a job is not idempotent.)
 To prevent this behavior and ensure the job is only launched once, set `max-retries: 1` and `disable-mea-culpa-retries: true`.

+## Does Cook set any environment variables before running a task?

+The following environment variables are set by Cook before running a task:
+- `COOK_JOB_UUID`: represents the UUID of the job the task belongs to.
+- `COOK_JOB_GROUP_UUID`: represents the UUID of the job group the task belongs to.
+- `COOK_JOB_CPUS`: represents the amount of `cpus` configured in the job.
+It can be a fractional number.
+- `COOK_JOB_GPUS`: represents the amount of `gpus` configured in the job.
+It can be a fractional number.
+- `COOK_JOB_MEM_MB`: represents the amount of `mem` (in megabytes) configured in the job.
+It can be a fractional number.

+Any environment variables configured in the Job are also included.
+In addition, when running an instance using the Cook Executor, the [executor configurations](configuration.adoc#cook_executor) are passed as environment variables.